swissup/swissup.github.io/m2/extensions/gdpr/devdocs.md

                     'enabled' => 1,
                     'sort_order' => 20,
                     'html_id' => 'vendor_module_consent',
-                    'title' => 'I agree to my personal data being stored and used to display my questions on the site', ]
+                    'title' => __('I agree to my personal data being stored and used to display my questions on the site'), ]
             ]
         ]